Get backlinks from our recommended provider

 Is the underlying software transferable?

 A common problem in small subscription businesses is PayPal accounts, which are personal to the user.
-To transfer a business using a PayPal account, the new owner has to request each customer to sign up on a new payment processor—which is almost certain to lose many users.
+To transfer a business using a PayPal account, the new owner has to request each customer to sign up for a new payment processor, which is almost sure to cause many users to lose.

 Fortunately, Stripe doesn’t have such a problem.